 RBI liberalises security terms for External Commercial Borrowings- July 08

-(i) The period of such pledge shall be co-terminus with the maturity of the underlying ECB.
+(ii) The period of such charge on immovable assets has to be co-terminus with the maturity of the underlying ECB.

 Borrowers in services sectors eligible to avail ECB ...Click here

 ECB Guidelines revision in May 2008 ...Click here

 ECB Guidelines revision in May 2007 ...Click here

 Special section on External Commercial Borrowings ...Click here